Connect with others who understand.

 • Myoclonic-tonic-clonic seizures — Muscle jerks followed by a tonic-clonic seizure

-Many people with IGE experience more than one of these types of seizures at some point in their lives.
+Many people with GGE experience more than one type of seizure at some point.

-Although the different types of IGE affect people of different ages and cause different types of seizures, they all have certain features in common:
+Although the different types of GGE affect people of different ages and cause different types of seizures, they all have these features in common:

 • Seizures are generalized, involving both sides of the brain.